 Prepare Autoconf for compilation:

 Compile the package:

 To test the results, issue: make check.
-2 tests are skipped that use Automake.
+This takes a long time, about 3 SBUs.
+In addition, 2 test are skipped that use Automake.
 For full test coverage, Autoconf can be re-tested after Automake has been installed.

 Install the package:

 Produces shell scripts that automatically configure software source code packages to adapt to many kinds of Unix-like systems.
 The configuration scripts it produces are independent—running them does not require the autoconf program.

 A tool for creating template files of C #define statements for configure to use

 Automatically runs autoconf, autoheader, aclocal, automake, gettextize, and libtoolize in the correct order to save time when changes are made to autoconf and automake template files